Choose another lake

 Description: The site is made up of vacated strip mine land and encompasses approximately 4000 acres.
 Sahara Lake and numerous strip cuts make up approximately 270 acres of fishable water.
 In July of 2011, the site was opened for the first time to public fishing.
 Currently only two boat ramps are located at Sahara Woods: one on Sahara Lake and one on a 15-acre strip cut located to the east of Sahara Lake.

 Sahara Lake has a 10 horsepower or less motor restriction and all other strip cuts are electric motor only.
-Sahara Lake is approximately 98 acres with a handicap accessible boat ramp, parking lot and restroom.
+Sahara Lake is approximately 98 acres with an accessible boat ramp, parking lot and restroom.

 Anglers are allowed to use "carry in" boats, such as canoes, kayaks and small jon boats on all strip pits currently open to bank fishing.
 Users should use extreme caution as this site is extremely rugged and shoreline areas drop off very quickly.
 Anglers are encouraged to familiarize themselves with site boundaries and remain on open roads and parking lots while fishing at Sahara Woods.